-Preservation of gametes and embryos represents one of the most practical and impactful approaches to secure the genetic future of endangered species (Holt et.al., 1999).
+Preservation of gametes and embryos represents one of the most practical and impactful approaches to secure the genetic future of endangered species (Holt etal., 1999).
 This practice involves collecting sperm, oocytes, and embryos, followed by their storage under ultra-low temperatures (typically liquid nitrogen at –196 °C) to maintain their viability for decades or longer.
 Cryopreservation enables the maintenance of valuable genetic material even after the death of the donor animal, extending the temporal window for conservation interventions.
 Sperm cryopreservation has been widely implemented in species such as giant pandas (Ailuropoda melanoleuca), black-footed ferrets (Mustela nigripes), cheetahs (Acinonyx jubatus), and several avian taxa.
 Techniques for oocyte and embryo preservation have been developed more recently but are advancing rapidly, particularly in mammals.
 For example, embryos from scimitar-horned oryx (Oryx dammah) have been successfully frozen and later transferred to produce live offspring, helping to expand genetic diversity in captive breeding populations.
 The combined storage of male and female gametes allows the creation of “frozen herds” or “frozen flocks,” enabling cross-generational breeding even in the absence of living individuals.
 These approaches are particularly critical for species with very few surviving individuals or for maintaining genetic diversity in populations undergoing bottlenecks.

 B. DNA and tissue banking for genetic studies

-DNA and tissue banking forms the backbone of modern conservation genetics (Watson et.al., 2001).
+DNA and tissue banking forms the backbone of modern conservation genetics (Watson etal., 2001).
 Samples such as blood, skin, feathers, or biopsied tissues are collected from wild or captive animals and stored under controlled conditions to preserve nucleic acids for future analysis.
 These collections provide a genetic time capsule that can be used to study population trends, detect hybridization, monitor disease dynamics, or verify parentage.
 Repositories such as the San Diego Zoo Wildlife Alliance’s Frozen Zoo house more than 10,000 living cell cultures, gametes, and tissues from over 1,000 species and subspecies.
 This unique resource has been instrumental in breakthroughs such as the cloning of the endangered black-footed ferret “Elizabeth Ann” in 2020 from cells preserved since the 1980s.
 Tissue banks also facilitate genome-wide association studies (GWAS) and phylogeographic analyses by providing historical and geographical breadth of samples that would otherwise be inaccessible.
 Banked DNA samples also provide baselines for monitoring genetic diversity over time, identifying adaptive alleles, and evaluating the impacts of environmental change or conservation interventions.
 The ability to extract high-quality DNA from museum specimens or century-old samples has extended the temporal reach of conservation genomics.

 C. Cryobanks and genome resource repositories

-Cryobanks and genome resource repositories serve as centralized facilities for the long-term storage of genetic materials such as sperm, eggs, embryos, somatic cells, DNA, and RNA (Boes et.al., 2023).
+Cryobanks and genome resource repositories serve as centralized facilities for the long-term storage of genetic materials such as sperm, eggs, embryos, somatic cells, DNA, and RNA (Boes etal., 2023).
 These repositories ensure that valuable genetic diversity is not lost due to demographic fluctuations, disease outbreaks, or catastrophic events affecting wild populations.
 Globally, several initiatives have been established to create and maintain such repositories.
 The Frozen Ark Project, launched in 2004, stores genetic material from endangered animal species across multiple institutions and currently holds samples from over 1,000 species.
 Similarly, the European Association of Zoos and Aquaria (EAZA) has promoted the development of coordinated genome resource banks among member institutions.
 These repositories are often linked to breeding programs such as the Species Survival Plans (SSPs), enabling the integration of genetic resource banking with real-time population management.
-Modern cryobanks also store somatic cells suitable for induced pluripotent stem cell (iPSC) reprogramming (Alasmar et.al., 2023).This capability extends beyond simple storage, offering the potential to produce gametes or embryos from cell lines in the future, thereby expanding reproductive options for species with very few surviving individuals.
+Modern cryobanks also store somatic cells suitable for induced pluripotent stem cell (iPSC) reprogramming (Alasmar etal., 2023).This capability extends beyond simple storage, offering the potential to produce gametes or embryos from cell lines in the future, thereby expanding reproductive options for species with very few surviving individuals.